LPR1234/Mini/1_Requirements/README.md

 ## Stock Inventory System

 This project is a console application using the C programming language.
-This project is compiled in visual stdio code using GCC compiler.
-In this cosole application you can do basic Stock Inventory System tasks like adding the new components, view components list availability , delete components, update components list, etc., .
+This project is compiled in visual studio code using GCC compiler.
+In this console application you can do basic Stock Inventory System tasks like adding the new components, view components list availability , delete components, update components list, etc., .

 # 4W's and 1'H